seoyuuun/seoyuuun/README.md

 ### Hi there, I'm SeoYun🏄‍

-I am a preparatory student always tries to be a front developer.👏<br/> So, I'm mostly with my laptop.🧑‍💻
-<br/><br/>
-My goal is to become a front-end developer <br/>
+My goal is to become a member of the it industry <br/>
 who creates services used by many users as soon as possible.🌻<br/>
 I hope I can improve day by day.💗